 2. Outer and Coral Cay reefs cruise

-This tour grants you the longest stay on the reef of all available tours – 6 hours.
-You’ll visit two outer reef locations and aside from snorkeling, you’ll also be able to take a glass-bottom boat tour, feed some fish, and enjoy a large buffet lunch with smoked salmon and prawns.
-Water, pastries, salty snacks and fruits are provided as well.
+This tour grants you the longest stay on the reef of all available tours – six hours.
+You'll visit two outer reef locations, and aside from snorkeling, you'll also be able to take a glass-bottom boat tour, feed some vibrant tropical fish, and enjoy a large buffet lunch with smoked salmon and prawns.
+Water, pastries, salty snacks, and fruits are provided as well.
 Use of all snorkeling equipment is included in your tour.

 View this tour